 Published by Axis Projects in conjunction with Dewi Lewis Publishing

-Special exhibition offer extended and expanded during COVID-19 lockdown: Signed by the authors, with a dedicated and numbered bookplate, includes exclusive postcard pack of archive images £20 + postage.
+Special offer during The Archives and Records Association Conference 2021 ‘I Love Archives’: Signed by the authors, with a dedicated and numbered bookplate, includes exclusive postcard pack of archive images, ltd edition artist film DVD ‘Some Thoughts on Masonry and its Degrees’, and the engagement strand newspaper £20 + postage.

 Retail price on standard edition is £30.00 plus postage.